 Stone floors make indoor and outdoor of houses look elegant and fancy.
 They give homes and offices a modern look.
 Usually, stone floors come in a variety of materials from sandstone, travertine, marble, granite, and quarry tiles are some of them.
 Their smooth surface reflects light perfectly making the house or office shine with brilliance.

-Keeping the stone floors clean is a challenging task.
+Keeping the stone floors shine is a challenging task.
 Each stone requires a different approach to cleaning as they vary in material and have different physical properties.
-So before making them shine, make sure to follow through this guide.
+So before making them shine, make sure to follow through this guide on how to make stone floor shine.

 Cleaning Limestone Floors